Don't Let Your Eyesight Put You at Driving Risk

 Our most viewed articles

-Much is often written about the need to be awake and alert, free from alcohol and drugs and medically fit and able to drive and quite rightly so; all are essential in order to prevent accidents from occurring.
+We all know how imperative it is to stay awake and alert, free from alcohol or drugs – not to mention medically fit – to be able to drive.
+All are essential in order to prevent accidents from occurring.

-Having the necessary level of vision behind the wheel of a car is vital but many drivers fail to get their eyes regularly checked.
-We take a closer look at this often-neglected area of driving and consider just why it's so important.
+Because eyesight degrades gradually, and because it’s not at the forefront of the mind when preparing to drive, many drivers fail to get their eyes regularly checked.
+We take a closer look at this often-neglected area and consider just why it's so important.

 You may think your vision is fine but it's worth taking a moment to remind yourself of the legal limits for drivers.

-If you can't meet this requirement, your insurance will be invalid.
+If you can't meet these requirements, your insurance will be invalid.

-Drivers are expected to take responsibility for their vision after they acquire their licence and this means having regular checks as necessary.
-If an accident occurs and an individual is deemed to have failed in this responsibility, a hefty fine, points on the licence or even a prison sentence can be handed out.
+Once you obtain your driving license, you are expected to take responsibility for your vision.
+This means having regular checks.
+If an accident occurs and an individual is deemed to have failed this responsibility, a hefty fine, points on their licence or even a prison sentence can be handed out.

-Although the law is clear on what is required in order to drive a car safely, there are some fundamental problems with the standard.
+Although the law is clear on what is required in order to drive a car safely, there are some fundamental issues and loopholes that can cause problems.

-If you don’t wear glasses and aren't noticing any symptoms such as blurred vision or headaches, many drivers simply won't bother to have regular eye tests.
+For other drivers, if they have never had any issues with their eyesight and don’t notice any symptoms such as blurred vision or headaches, they won't bother to have regular eye tests.

-The other issue is that visual acuity (how far you can see) is only half the story.
-Accidents can also occur because the field of vision has narrowed; this can't be checked simply by reading off a licence plate.
-A full eye test with your optician can however spot any deficiencies in this area.
+The main problem with the way eyesight is tested, however, comes down to what it focusses on.
+Visual acuity (how far you can see) is only half the story.
+Accidents can also occur because the field of vision has narrowed, which can't be checked by reading off a licence plate.
+These issues can only be picked up properly through a full eye test with your optician.

-A number of leading motoring organisations in the UK have led calls for drivers to undergo testing in order to reduce the risks of an accident occurring.
+In order to make us all safer on the road, a number of leading motoring organisations in the UK have led calls for drivers to undergo testing to reduce accidents.

-A recent survey showed that more than a quarter of driver had not had an eye test in the last two years, the maximum length of time recommended between tests.
-More worryingly, 3% of those who participated admitted they had never had their eyes formally checked.
-This could equate to more than a million drivers in the UK.
+A survey by Brake showed that a quarter of drivers had not had an eye test in the last two years, the maximum length of time recommended between tests.
+More worryingly, 19% of those who participated admitted that even though they notice problems with their eyesight, they have never had their eyes formally checked.
+That could equate to almost nine million drivers in the UK.

 Steps you can take

-However, there are some other simple steps you can take to improve your vision when you are behind the wheel of the car.
+There are other, simple steps you can take to improve your vision when you are behind the wheel of the car:

-To protect your eyes you might want to invest in a pair of polycarbonate or plastic lenses; these are less likely than glass to shatter in the event of an accident.
+- If you wear glasses, getting a pair stylised for driving is a good move.
+Thin rims and anti-glare lenses are good design needs, and making sure they are tight enough to stay in place increases your visibility.
+You might even want to invest in a pair of polycarbonate or plastic lenses as these are less likely to shatter in the event of an accident.

-It's important to be able to see that licence plate at 20.5 metres but vision suitable for driving demands much more.
-Blurriness, tunnel vision and loss of depth of field are all types of common visual problems which may not be picked up unless your eyes are regularly checked.
-Why risk both yours and everyone else's safety on the road, just for the sake of avoiding a quick 15 minute check-up?
+It's important to be able to see that licence plate at 20 metres, but vision suitable for driving demands much more.
+Blurriness, tunnel vision and loss of depth of field are all common visual problems that may not be picked up unless your eyes are regularly checked.
+Why risk both yours and everyone else's safety on the road, just for the sake of avoiding a quick check-up?